Research Conflict of Interest

-On September 7, 2016 a new RCOI application will be launched as part of the RAPPORT suite of research tools.
-At 5:00 PM on September 6, the current RCOI application will be set to read-only.
+On September 7, 2016 a new RCOI application was launched as part of the RAPPORT suite of research tools.
+At 5:00 PM on September 6, the current RCOI application was set to read-only.
 No new RCOI information can be entered into the existing application as of that time.
-Emails describing the launch of the new system have been sent to researchers from the Research Compliance Office.
-Further information about this launch will be posted to this page in the near future - stay tuned!
+Emails describing the launch of the new system were sent to researchers from the Research Compliance Office.
+Questions about the new RCOI application may be directed to the Research Compliance Office.

 - Complete a disclosure related to institutional responsibilities (Annual/IR Disclosure) on an annual schedule to be established by the institution

-- Provide updated information to Annual/IR Disclosure as new financial interests arise
+- Provide updated information to Annual/IR Disclosure within 30 days of a new financial interests

 Disclosure Process and System

-- To access the system: Please click on the Launch the Conflict of Interest Application below.
+- To access the system: Please click here.

-- Anyone doing a COI disclosure must have a DND account.
-All College employees and The Geisel School of Medicine faculty already have DND accounts, but for faculty not yet at Dartmouth or others without an account, a sponsored account must be established.
+- Anyone doing a COI disclosure must have a NetID account.
+All College employees and The Geisel School of Medicine faculty already have NetID accounts, but for faculty not yet at Dartmouth or others without an account, a sponsored account must be established.
 Read about Sponsored DND Accounts and download a request form.

-- You can look up your DND account by clicking here.
+- You can look up your NetID account at the NetID Lookup page

-- Please reference the guides below, if you have questions.
+- Please contact the Research Compliance Office if you have questions.